 You can close your About section with a call to action like this:

 “As a Business Development VP who opens C-suite relationships, I close multiyear sales opportunities for cloud services, AI, and software sales.

 In this example, Business Development VP, sales, cloud services, AI, software, and other industry-specific terms are all used as keywords to attract attention from the right employer.

 Remember, you actually have BETTER opportunities to promote yourself on LinkedIn when unemployed!
 Use the About section to openly display your expertise, without worrying that your CEO, Board, or team are viewing your Profile with suspicion.

 3 – What to put in your LinkedIn EXPERIENCE section when unemployed.

 In some cases, executives add a “current job” entry to give recruiters an idea of the title they’re seeking, while making it clear they’re currently unemployed.
-Should you decide to do so, a simple “COO in Transition” or “IT Leader Open to Project Opportunities” can educate Profile readers on your status.
+Should you decide to do so, a simple “COO in Transition” at “Manufacturing Company” or “IT & Program Leader” at “Technology Industry” will suffice.